 - Are you contemplating an investment in language training for a key employee but aren’t certain you will be able to evaluate their proficiency at the end of the course?

-Since 1998, we have provided end-of-course and ad hoc language skills assessments for organizations and individuals seeking to verify or validate language proficiency.
-We currently provide language skills assessment services for corporate clients including CACI, SAIC, L3-Corp, Exxon Mobil and Northrop Grumman; and for Federal and local government entities including the US Department of State and Fairfax County, VA.
+Since 1998, Comprehensive Language Center, Inc. has provided end-of-course and ad hoc language skills assessments for organizations and individuals seeking to verify or validate language proficiency.
+We have provided language skills assessment services for corporate clients including CACI, SAIC, L3-Corp, Exxon Mobil and Northrop Grumman; and for Federal and local government entities including the US Department of State and Fairfax County, VA.

 The language skills assessment methodologies we employ are based on the time-tested methods developed at the US Department of State Foreign Service Institute and the Defense Language Institute.
 The results of both methodologies are expressed through standards developed by the Federal Interagency Language Roundtable or ILR, and are provided by means of a numeric score that equates to clearly identifiable language skills at various levels.
 Independent scores are given for different proficiency elements, such as speaking, reading, and writing.